 The cause of spider veins

 Spider veins, which are also called telangiectasia, occur when small blood vessels near the skin’s surface become enlarged due to weakened valves.
-Normally, the valves inside veins open to let blood flow toward the heart, then they close to prevent it from flowing backwards.
+Normally, the valves inside veins open to let blood flow toward the heart, then they close to prevent it from flowing backward.

 When these valves fail to work properly, blood accumulates, making the vein expand and become visible.
 Since these veins are so small, they take on an appearance that resembles tree branches or spider webs, hence the name spider veins.